Skip to article frontmatterSkip to article content

 The Zero to JupyterHub guide was originally written as an extension of the technical infrastructure for UC Berkeley’s Data 8 course, and since then has become the most popular method for running a JupyterHub at scale in the cloud.

-Past projects#
+Past projects

 The Docathon

-The Docathon is a week-long global sprint where we focus our efforts on improving the state of documentation in the open-source and open-science world.
+The Docathon was a week-long global sprint where we focus our efforts on improving the state of documentation in the open-source and open-science world.
 This means writing better documentation, building tools, and sharing skills.

 The first Docathon was held in 2017, and had participants from across the globe.